totherme/imutt/README.md

 - A terminal with a recent version of bash, mkfifo, mktemp, etc
   + If you're using a mac, you'll have to `brew install bash` to get a bash newer than version 3.
+- If your email is on an MS Exchange server, you'll also need to install and configure [davmail](http://davmail.sourceforge.net/)

 If you're on a mac, most of this stuff can be `brew install`ed.
 ```sh